 In order to ease the transition into your Lean transformation, there are three “Lean Ground Rules” that the facilitator must understand and enforce during (and after) the training sessions.
 These ground rules address issues and obstacles that are commonly encountered during a Lean transformation, and they are noted in the appropriate tutorial checklists.
 The Ground Rules are described below…

-Ground Rule #1, Blame the Process, Not the Person, is a critical rule which is especially relevant to Waste Finding, the 5 Whys Technique and the seven waste tutorials.
+Ground Rule #1, Blame the Process, Not the Person, is a critical rule which is especially relevant in Stand-up Meetings and in training employees on the four wastes.
 For waste elimination to be effective in a team environment, employees must feel free to discuss waste and problems without the fear of being blamed or the embarrassment of blaming others for poor performance.
 This rule applies to all employees.

 Ground Rule #2, Don’t Micromanage, Ask Questions, addresses the tendency of some managers to be overly controlling and it reminds them to work on their mentoring and facilitation skills.
 This rule applies to management personnel and is especially relevant in the Gemba Walks tutorial.

 Ground Rule #3, Take the Time to Teach and Learn, addresses the common tendency to focus every minute on getting things done and then immediately moving on to the next task, without taking the time to think about and learn about the process itself and how it could be improved.
 This rule applies to all employees and all tutorials.

 In continuing with your Lean transformation, I recommend that you go through relatively short-term learning cycles at first, setting action plans and then evaluating the results and updating the plans about every 6 to 8 weeks.
 This incremental approach works best in small and midsize organizations where the pace of transformation must reflect their unique operational needs and resource availability.
 Setting the pace is critical because you don’t want to go so quickly that you negatively impact the ongoing operation, and yet, you don’t want to go so slowly that you lose momentum and continuity.